dvcolgan/deodorant.js/README.md

     var deodorant = new Deodorant();
 ```

-By default this does absolutely nothing and provides no performance penalty to your code.
+By default this does absolutely nothing and provides no performance penalty to your code!
+Hooray!
 Use this in production.
-But to make deodorant.js check your code, enable debug mode:
+But in order to make deodorant.js check your code and not just be a worthless wrapper, enable debug mode:

 ```
     var deodorant = new Deodorant('debug');
 ```

-Now you can call `deodorant.module()` on any module and add Haskellesque type annotations to your functions as you export it:
+Now you can call `deodorant.checkModule()` on any Javascript module and add Haskellesque-style type annotations to your functions as you export it:

 ```javascript
 module.exports = deodorant.module({